a-liut/gio-device-ms/README.md

     **GET**: return all readings of the specified devices in a specific room.

+    Optional query parameters

+    - limit(n): limit the results obtained to the last n entries stored

     **POST**: register a new reading for the specified device.

     Example body: